 Target positioning determines the target's location independently of the services used by the target.

 Triggered location determines the LALS based location of the target when specific network or service events related to the target occur.
+For triggered location, the LCS Server/GMLC shall identify the AMF/MME in the same network currently serving the target (including for inbound roaming targets without any interaction with the inbound roaming target’s home network for LCS).

 The warrant for target positioning and for triggered location of the same target may be independent of each other and may be overlapping in time or combined in a single intercept warrant by the LEA.